bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Normally, statements within a block of code are run one-by-one and the process ends when the last statement has finished execution.
 Control flow statements change the normal order of execution.
 They let us exit prematurely or jump back to a different block of code.

 ⬆️ Given this definition, it might be hard to think of `return` statements as "exiting prematurely".
 After all, that's how we are supposed to return anything from a function.
-But the other way of thinking is that return is a user-specified way
+But the other way of thinking is that return is a user-specified way of exiting from any part of the function body, with a specific value.
+It doesn't necessarily has to return from the end of the function
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ3Njk1ODM1LC01MzQ1NDQ2MzJdfQ==
+eyJoaXN0b3J5IjpbLTU4ODc5NDE3NywtNTM0NTQ0NjMyXX0=
 -->